cacttus/sketchy/README.md

 * _Note that the ElectronWindow actually wraps the window contents inside a react Root element and bootstrap element.
 The bootstrap flex box has full-screen width, zero padding, and sizes proportionally to the window._

-As of now, you must add a new window .tsx to webpack.config. (make this automatic in the future.)

-You can access the filesystem, and other server-side things using `Remote`.

 ```
 import ElectronWindow from './ElectronWindow';
 import Remote from './Remote';